fzi-forschungszentrum-informatik/cartesian_controllers/README.md

   6-dimensional PD controlled error (both translation and rotation alike).
   Use this parameter to find the right range for your PD gains.
 It's handy to use the slider in dynamic reconfigure for this.

+## Further reading
+If you are interested in more details, check out [the paper][paper1] on the initial idea of the compliance controller, and [the paper][paper2] on the recent implementation of the IK solver for motion control.

+[paper1]: https://ieeexplore.ieee.org/document/8206325 "Forward Dynamics Compliance Control (FDCC)"
+[paper2]: https://arxiv.org/pdf/1908.06252.pdf "Inverse Kinematics with Forward Dynamics for Sampled Motion Tracking"